ueberdosis/tiptap/docs/src/docPages/guide/configuration.md

 6. disable the loading of [the default CSS](https://github.com/ueberdosis/tiptap/tree/main/packages/core/src/style.ts) (which is not much anyway).

 ## Nodes, marks and extensions
-Most features are packed into [nodes](/api/nodes), [marks](/api/marks) and [extensions](/api/extensions).
-Import what you need and pass them as an Array to the editor and you are good to go.
+Most editing features are bundled as [node](/api/nodes), [mark](/api/marks) or [extension](/api/extensions).
+Import what you need and pass them as an array to the editor.

 Here is the minimal setup with only three extensions:

 ```js
 import { Editor } from '@tiptap/core'